labstructbioinf/pLM-BLAST/README.md

 python ./scripts/plot.py results.csv query.fas plot.png -mode score -ecod
 ```

-Where `results.csv` are the results of the `plmblast.py` script, `query.fas` is the query sequence in FASTA format, and `plot.png` is the plot file that will be generated.
+Where `results.csv` are the results of the `plmblast` script, `query.fas` is the query sequence in FASTA format, and `plot.png` is the plot file that will be generated.

 The `-mode` option is used to specify the order of the hits in the plot. `score` causes the hits to be sorted by score, while `qend` (default) causes the hits to be sorted by the end position of the match in the query.
 In both modes, the bars corresponding to each hit are colored according to the score.